xloayza/view.and.data-timeliner-mvc-sample/README.md

 ##Description

-A sample simulates Navisworks timeline with [Autodesk Forge Viewer](http://developer-autodesk.github.io/)
+A sample simulates Navisworks timeline with [Autodesk Forge Viewer](http://developer-autodesk.github.io/) .
+This is the [demo video](http://autode.sk/1WCO9ah).

 ##Dependencies

 * The ["Demo task"](https://github.com/Developer-Autodesk/view.and.data-timeliner-mvc-sample/blob/master/Timeliner/Content/demotask.txt) of this sample depends on the sample model.
 The model is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd)
 * The MVC project would need to update the packages by [NuGet](https://www.nuget.org/).
 The simplest way is right click of the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * The demo is tested with Visual Studio 2012.
 It should work with higher versions, but has not yet been tested.

 ##Setup/Usage Instructions